Memory-aware curriculum federated learning for breast cancer classification: Methods

+We propose a simple but efficient weighting.
 We emphasize learning of samples for which the prediction changed from correct to wrong after the model aggregation.
-Our memory-aware curriculum federated learning method is summarized in Algorithm~\ref{alg:framework} (Suppl.
-Material).
+Our scoring function is related to temporal ensembling~\cite{Laine2017TemporalEnsembling} and consistency training~\cite{Xie2020ConsistencyTraining}, which are used in semi-supervised setups.
+In a similar manner, we aim to improve the consistency of the local models penalizing inconsistent predictions, \ie forgotten samples.
+As shown in Eq.~\eqref{eq:clweights} we compare the predictions before and after model aggregation, thus we refer to our approach as memory-aware.
+Our memory-aware curriculum federated learning method is summarized in Algorithm~\ref{alg:framework} (Supplementary Material).